MarkusXTJR/Microsoft-Graph-API-Authentication/README.md

 # Microsoft-Graph-API-Authentication
-Testing Entra ID App Registrations and the best was to authenticate applications as a service principal with MFA
+Testing Entra ID App Registrations and the best way to authenticate applications as a service principal with MFA